DevelopmentArc/react-indepth/life_cycle/birth_mounting_indepth.md

 In the React code snippet, React checks the underlying Class instance to see if it defines `getDefaultProps()` and uses this to set the values.
 When using ES6 classes we just define it on the class itself.
 Any property defined on the `passedProps` value is applied/overridden to the property in the default props object.

 #### `null` vs. `undefined` props
 When using default props, it is important to under how the React merge process works.
-Often, we are generating props dynamiclly based on application state (Flux, Redux, Mobx, etc.).
+Often, we are generating props dynamically based on application state (Flux, Redux, Mobx, etc.).
 This means that we can sometimes generate `null` values and pass this as the prop.

 When assigning default props, the React object merge code sees `null` as a defined value.